RonenNess/dcm_pool/README.md

 // main
 void main()
 {
-	// create the pool of dogs
+	// create a pool of dogs
 	ObjectsPool<Dog> pool;

-	// create a dog and rub its belly auto new_dog = pool.Alloc();
+	// alloc a new dog and rub its belly auto new_dog = pool.Alloc();
 	new_dog->RubBelly();